justinhyou/daVinci-TemporalSegmentation/README.md

 ### Results

-For the JIGSAW data, the results and the parameters to achieve them can be found [here](https://www.dropbox.com/).
+The results and the parameters to achieve them can be found [here](https://www.overleaf.com/read/xwtyzzbvxzcg).

-Currently collecting metrics for real data.

 ### Contact